Types of insurance

 - short-term income protection insurance (STIP)

-We have more information about buying and claiming on protection insurance, if you have been diagnosed with cancer.
+We have more information about buying and claiming on protection insurance.

-You can be fined up to £1,000 if you do not tell the DVLA or DVA about any health conditions that affect your driving.
+You can be fined up to £1,000 if you do not tell the DVLA or DVA about any health conditions that can affect driving.
+You could also be prosecuted if you have an accident.

-For guidance about finding the right car insurance for you, or for advice about contacting the DVLA or DVA, call the Macmillan Support Line on 0808 808 00 00 (7 days a week 8am - 8pm) and speak to the financial guides team.
+For guidance about finding the right car insurance for you, or for advice about contacting the DVLA or DVA, call the Macmillan Support Line for free on 0800 808 0000and speak to the financial guides team.

 Adapting your car